Common Name(s): Basswood, American Basswood, Lime, Linden

 Specific Gravity (Basic, 12% MC): .32, .42

 Janka Hardness: 410 lbf (1,824 N)

 Shrinkage: Radial: 6.6%, Tangential: 9.3%, Volumetric: 15.8%, T/R Ratio: 1.4

-Endgrain: Diffuse-porous; small to very small pores in no specific arrangement; predominantly in radial multiples or clusters of 2-4; growth rings indistinct or distinct due to marginal parenchyma; rays visible without lens, noded; parenchyma banded (marginal), apotracheal parenchyma diffuse-in-aggregates.
+Endgrain: Diffuse-porous; medium pores predominantly in radial multiples or clusters of 2-4; growth rings indistinct or distinct due to marginal parenchyma; medium to large rays, normal spacing, noded; parenchyma banded (marginal), apotracheal parenchyma diffuse-in-aggregates.

 Rot Resistance: Basswood is rated as being non-durable in regard to heartwood decay.

 Workability: Easy to work, being very soft and light.
 Perhaps one of the most suitable wood species for hand carving.
-Basswood also glues and finishes well.
-Responds poorly to steam bending.
+Basswood also glues and finishes well, but has poor steam bending and nail holding characteristics.